Pop Quiz: what is a sustainable business?

 - and Climate preparedness and resiliency.

-In 2017, Boston Building Resources won a Greenovate Award for the second time (awarded a ‘Green Business’ Greenovate Award in 2008) for the Waste Reduction category.
+In 2017, Boston Building Resources won a Greenovate Award for the second time (first awarded a ‘Green Business’ Greenovate Award in 2008) for the Waste Reduction category.
 The two-in-one social enterprise, based in Boston’s Roxbury Crossing neighborhood, combines a consumer co-op with a charitable nonprofit to educate and empower homeowners to improve the efficiency and value of their homes through affordable solutions.

 When asked about Boston Building Resources’ role in Boston’s “green economy,” Nancy Koch, Data Management Specialist and member, told me she believes it “is a great thing to do in the community, to provide affordable materials that otherwise might go into the landfill, for local residents to use to refurbish their homes.”